crossfidev/Plexus-Pool/docs/developer/proposal_testing.rst

 ----------------------

-The current Alpha protocol supports self-amending through the voting procedure of Tezos.
+The current Alpha protocol supports self-amending through the voting procedure of mineplex.
 However, such procedure can take up to three months, and we would rather test our migration without waiting such a long period of time.
-Besides the amendments driven by the protocol, Tezos also supports `user-activated` upgrades that are triggered by the shell.
+Besides the amendments driven by the protocol, mineplex also supports `user-activated` upgrades that are triggered by the shell.
 These upgrades are useful in case of emergency bug fixes, and have been used to migrate from 001 to 002 and from 002 to 003.